eric-rizzi/teaching/_course_specifics/independent_study.md

 ![Fishy Game]({{ site.baseurl }}/assets/independent_study/fishy_game.png)

 This unit serves as the entry point for the course.
-It is designed to quickly get students up to speed in terms of what objects are and how they work.
-The goal is _just_ to get the proficient enough that they can understand code that is being output by ChatBots.
-It is **not** intended to take the place of a real class on Objects.
+It is designed to quickly get students up to speed in terms of what objects/classes are and how they work.

-In the unit, students will create versions of Pong and Fishy.
-There is very tight integration between the worksheets and the code that students are using.
+The goal is _just_ to get students proficient enough that they can understand code that is being output by ChatBots in future lessons.
+It is **not** intended to take the place of a real CS course on object oriented programming.

+In the unit, students will create their own versions of Pong and Fishy with the help of worksheets.
+There is very tight integration between the worksheets and the code that are using as their starting point.
 This is because they are using the PRIMM method where students modify existing code before attempting to create their own.

 ##### Keywords